 Johnna Oleis graduated from the University of Kentucky College of Pharmacy.
 She has been a pharmacist at Vanderbilt University Medical Center since 1984.
 She has performed several clinical functions at VUMC such as: attending rounds in the Neonatal Intensive Care Unit; providing pharmacy involvement / services in the Pediatric Ambulatory Clinic and the Pediatric Endocrinology clinic; and now serving as the pharmacist on the Hemophilia Treatment Team.

 Kim has been a member of the Hemostasis team since December of 2003.
-She is responsible for important daily clinic tasks, such as answering phone calls and booking patient appointments.
+She is responsible for many of the important daily clinic tasks, such as scheduling patient,appointments, and handling patient referrals.

 Pam coordinates and assists in the collection, processing, and submission of data on patients according to patient care or research study requirements for the Hemostasis Clinic.
 She graduated at Hodges University with a Bachelor of Science degree in computer information technology.
 She joined the Hemostasis team in 2012.